rodeofx/OpenWalter/README.md

 Trying Walter
 ------------

-Compiled versions for Centos7 and can be downloaded from (https://github.com/rodeofx/OpenWalter/releases).
+Compiled versions for Centos7 can be downloaded from (https://github.com/rodeofx/OpenWalter/releases).
 You will need to add the plugins to your application environment.
 Take a look at the Houdini, Katana, Kick and Maya wrappers in (https://github.com/rodeofx/OpenWalter/tree/dev/walter/utils) to see how to get a proper configuration to load Walter plugins.